KORINZ/nhk-news-scraper-gui/README.md

 - Generate quizzes and send them via LINE with GUI
 - Automatically receive (via Google Apps Script) and evaluate answers and upload them to Google Sheets
 - Get sentiment scores for the news article
+- Translate news article/vocabularies to other language vai DeepL API

 ## Dependencies